 PURPOSE Productions was named in the Kwanzaa of 2012 following a seed planted at the self-produced evening of performance …first….
 During that Feburary production, Nia reflected: “Performing is my medicine, but producing is my passion.
 In fact, the producing is the easy part!”
-Months later after a sister-talk with Marjani Forte-Saunders, Nia decided to embody her lifestyle into an institution that could support artists she loved and believed in.
+Months later after a sister-talk with Marjani Forte-Saunders, Nia decided to embody this lifestyle into an institution that could support artists they loved and believed in.

 Within six months of this naming, it became clear that this work was life-work.
-Nia left her full-time position as Marketing & Communications Manager at BAX/Brooklyn Arts Exchange with no savings and a lot of clarity.
-Timothy Veit Jones joined her as partner in life and work which increased the institution’s capacity and helped keep Nia sane.
+Nia left their full-time position as Marketing & Communications Manager at BAX/Brooklyn Arts Exchange with no savings and a lot of clarity.
+Timothy Veit Jones joined them as partner in life and work which increased the institution’s capacity and helped keep Nia sane.
 This partnership thrived through the fall of 2014 when it became clear that more hands were needed to sustain this structure.
 That November, we put out the call for support staff to work on a project-basis and the team grew to seven people in the months that followed.

 In the winter of 2016, growing pains ensued again.
 Feeling overwhelmed by managing communication between the team and our sojourners (read: clients), Nia took some time to vision a staff structure that would support the company’s rapid growth.
 These Liberation Levels, as they became known, defined a pathway for team members to enter, develop, and exit the PURPOSE Productions team after which they could create their own enterprises rooted in the practices they learned working with us.
 Our team is a throughway, a rite of passage that invites folk to move from survival to thriving supported by strategy and purpose.